 Map it out:

 Just like it’s important to watch the weather and plan accordingly, it’s also important to map out your trek.
 Do research ahead of time and make sure you’ve downloaded a map to your phone (while you still have service).
-Better yet, bring a paper map; paper maps don’t get dead batteries.
-Once you’re off the grid, you can expect your smartphone navigation (and phone service in general) to be spotty.
+Better yet, bring a paper map, so you don’t have to worry if your phone battery dies.
+Once you’re off the grid, you can expect your smartphone navigation (and phone service in general) to be spotty or nonexistent.
 Trail-mapping resources, like the Colorado Trail Explorer (COTREX) app, are handy, too.
 These types of resources can provide descriptions and reviews that give you an indication of trail conditions and difficulty, such as whether you’ll need to navigate to stay on the right path.

 Things to bring:

 If you’re heading into the backcountry, don’t go it alone.
 First and foremost, bring a friend … or two or three.
 Also, have some basic first-aid training and tote a pack with the following essentials:

 • Water: Bring more than you think you’ll need and carry at least two liters per person; hydration packs, like a CamelBak, are especially handy because they can carry lots of water and fit in your pack.